 Why do leaves change color in the fall?
 When exactly do they change, and how does the process occur?
+Find out.

 What Causes Leaves to Change Color?